154-m/Overwatch-2-Hero-Gallery/README.md

 # Overwatch 2 Hero Skin Gallery
- This website will allow users to preview available Overwatch 2 hero skins from their browser.
+This webpage will allow users to preview available hero skins in Overwatch 2 from their browser.